papyros/papyros-shell/README.md

 Quantum Shell
 ============

-Quantum Shell is the desktop shell for Quantum OS, an operating system based upon Linux which conforms to Google’s Material Design guidelines.
+Papyros Shell is the desktop shell for Papyros, an operating system based upon Linux which conforms to Google’s Material Design guidelines.
 The focus will be on creating a stable and easy-to-use operating system with a heavy emphasis on well-thought-out design.

-Brought to you by the [Quantum OS development team](https://github.com/quantum-os/quantum-shell/graphs/contributors).
+Brought to you by the [Papyros development team](https://github.com/papyros/papyros-shell/graphs/contributors).

 ### Implementation Details ###